 Let’s translate that: “We only help people once they look fixed.”

-I don’t do that.
-You don’t have to be abstinent.
-You don’t even have to know what change would look like.
-You just have to be willing to tell the truth about where you are, even if it’s messy, confusing, or not all that flattering.
+You don’t have to be abstinent or even know what change would look like.
+You just have to be willing to tell the truth about where you are, even if it’s messy or confusing.

 You’re entitled to relief that fits your real life.